boxyhq/website/docs/jackson/deploy/env-variables.md

 Optionally you can run `bootstrap.sh` when not using docker, it will execute `migrations` if **RUN_MIGRATION** is set and start the Jackson service.

+Make sure you have set the correct value for `DB_ENGINE` environment variable as the migration script checks that to run correct command and migration file.